 Once the paperwork is done, I submit the slide deck for a group presentation I have tonight in my Global and Public Health class, taught by Dr. Eric Bing.
 I’m really nervous about the presentation, but I know my group has worked hard to put together a great project.
 I also do some research for my term paper in my Environmental Health class, which looks at human adaptations and responses to the Cape Town drought.
 Eventually, I drive home, grab a quick lunch, and get ready to head to campus for the afternoon and evening.

 1:00 pm – I walk over the Graduate Writing Center, which is located on the third floor of the Fondren Library.
 I work for the Office of Research and Graduate Studies as a Graduate Writing Assistant.
-I love helping other grad students edit their papers, especially because it means that I get to hear about all the cool research that other students are doing on campus.
+I love helping other students getting a doctorate edit their papers, especially because it means that I get to hear about all the cool research that other students are doing on campus.
 I especially have fun helping other students learn to effectively convey their ideas!

 4:30 pm – With my last appointment for the day done, I walk over to Simmons Hall to meet with my group members one last time before our presentation tonight.
 The six of us in my group – four undergraduate students and two graduate students – have spent the past few weeks consulting with Union Gospel Mission, a homeless shelter here in Dallas, to help develop a program to reduce depression among men at their Calvert Place Shelter.
 We’ve met with countless community organizations, hospitals, tech companies, health providers, and donors to pull off this project, which uses a combination of in-house mental health care, expanded wellness programming, patient navigators, and a renovation of the green space on site to improve well-being and reduce depression.
 It’s all evidence-based, and it’s totally budget neutral!